pscally1005/pscally1005.github.io/_posts/recipes/protein/2023-04-16-caramel-candy.markdown

 - <img src='/assets/Food/Protein Powder/Caramel/caramel-4.jpg' alt='' class='instruction-image'>

 - Slice and serve.
 Flash freeze on a cookie sheet, then store in an airtight bag in the freezer
+Notes:
+- Make sure to drain and rinse the can of chickpeas.
+If you're using a standard 15.5 oz can, you should have about 125g of chickpeas in the food processor, after the liquid is drained (since you're only using half the can)
 ---